mwbowers/mwbowers.github.io/concepts/user-interface/qsys-expo-display-page-model.md

 The *Order* in which the fields are declared is **important**.
 The same order is used to [serialize](https://en.wikipedia.org/wiki/Serialization) them to/from the DataSet.

-> [Nomad Tools](enhancements/nomad-tools) also rely on the *order* of fields to generate the partial class needed at the Program Logic to complete the `QSys Program`.
+> [Dev Tools](enhancements/dev-tools) also rely on the *order* of fields to generate the partial class needed at the Program Logic to complete the `QSys Program`.